Bringing the Science of Reading Home - Ready4K®

 We’ve got you covered.
 Throughout this post, look for boxes like this one.
 They contain answers to frequently asked questions all about the science of reading, its essential components, and what it means for instructional practices.

 That feeling lasted well after those elementary school years.
 I did learn to read and write (and quite well, too).
 But I still felt that this learning was simply a stroke of luck.
-All of that changed when I started graduate school.
+All of that changed when I started graduate school and I finally discovered a critical component to the science of reading.

-While pursuing my masters in education at Bank Street, I signed up to receive training in an Orton-Gillingham-based approach to literacy education called Preventing Academic Failure (or PAF for short).
-It’s an approach that advocates for literacy to be taught through explicit and systematic instruction to develop proficient readers.
+While pursuing my master’s degree in education at Bank Street, I signed up for a training focused on an Orton-Gillingham-based approach to teaching reading called Preventing Academic Failure (or PAF for short).
+It’s a method that advocates for literacy to be taught through explicit and systematic direct instruction to develop proficient readers.

 It was through this training that I understood the “predictable relationship between phonemes (the sounds of spoken language) and graphemes (the letters and spellings that represent those sounds in written language).”
-I uncovered exactly how the roughly 44 English phonemes are represented by the 26 letters of the alphabet.
+I uncovered exactly how the roughly 44 English phonemes are represented by the 26 letters of the alphabet, and that awareness of sounds associated with combinations of letters forms the foundation for reading.
 I mastered letter-sound correspondence.

 It was the first time in my life that I was really and truly introduced to phonics

 Put another way, I finally learned “The Code.”
-And it completely changed my long-held feelings about reading.
+And it completely changed my long-held feelings about my reading experience.

 Simon and The Code

 As part of the training, I had the opportunity to put my newfound understanding of The Code into practice.
-I was assigned to work with a first grade student using this approach in foundational skills instruction.
+I was assigned to work with a first-grade student one-on-one, using this approach to provide effective reading instruction.
 Simon was 7, and he was a struggling reader — just like I had been.

-I met with him every day for 30 minutes, following a systematic routine with explicit instruction, just as I was trained.
-First, we’d review the sounds he’d previously learned, always in multisensory ways.
-Then, I’d introduce him to a new sound — in the same way, every single time.
+I met with him every day for 30 minutes, following a systematic routine with explicit instruction in phonics, just as I was trained.
+First, we’d review the letter names and sounds he’d previously learned, always in multisensory ways.
+Then, I’d introduce him to a new sequence of letters and their sounds — in the same way, every single time.
 He’d write each sound in the air, or watch in a mirror as he felt and tasted it in his mouth.
-After that, he’d move on to writing each sound down.
-Finally, we’d do word study, combining and arranging all the sounds he’d learned so far into different words.
+After that, he’d move on to writing down each sound combination and its letters.
+Finally, we’d do a word study, combining and arranging all the sounds he’d learned so far into different words.

 I have to admit that I was skeptical at first.
 The whole process felt rote, like it was sucking the passion out of learning to read.
-I half-expected that the next time Simon saw me enter the room, he’d roll his eyes and give me a “Ugh, not you again” face.
+I half-expected that the next time Simon saw me enter the room, he’d roll his eyes and give me the “Ugh, not you again” face.
+I was not convinced that these would be effective strategies that would truly help Simon become a skilled reader.

 What is the science of reading?

-The “science of reading” refers to knowledge gleaned from linguistics, cognitive science, education psychology, and neuroscience about how children learn to read.
+The “science of reading” refers to knowledge gleaned from linguistics, cognitive science, educational psychology, and neuroscience about how children learn to read.

 Written language is much newer than spoken language in the span of human history.
 As a result, we have not evolved to naturally translate a code of written symbols into sound and meaning – otherwise called “reading”.
 Therefore, it is important to study and identify the most effective practices leading to reading proficiency.